subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ### The Replica Method

-So how do we go about analyzing the SK spin glass model?
+So how do we go about analyzing the SK spin glass mode and compute its free energy functionl?
 Using the Landau theory for phase transitions, we start with the free energy density function $f_N(J)$ for $N$ atoms for a particular realization of the interaction strength $J$, given by

 $$ f_N(J) = -{1\over{\beta N}} \log{\sum_{(\sigma)}e^{-\beta H_N(J,\sigma)}} = -{1\over{\beta N}}\log Z_N(J)  $$